Pharmacies now offering COVID-19 vaccines: Here's what you need to know

 Walgreens and CVS Health

-Walgreens plans to give a limited count of COVID-19 vaccinations across 15 states and jurisdictions as part of the federal program starting Friday, with healthcare workers, those 65 and older and people with pre-existing conditions among the potential candidates, depending on state guidelines.
-Consumers can use Walgreens' appointment scheduler, although the system was reportedly experiencing a temporary outage on Tuesday.
+Walgreens plans to give a limited count of COVID-19 vaccinations across 15 states and jurisdictions as part of the federal program starting February 12, with healthcare workers, those 65 and older and people with pre-existing conditions among the potential candidates, depending on state guidelines.
+Consumers can use Walgreens' appointment scheduler, although the system reportedly experienced a temporary outage.

 The CDC will be shipping a limited number of doses to Walgreens in Chicago and other parts of Illinois, Connecticut, Delaware, Kentucky, Maryland, New Hampshire, New Mexico, New York and New York City, North Carolina, Puerto Rico, Vermont, Wisconsin and West Virginia.
 The company is also administering the vaccine with local allotments in parts of Arkansas, California, Iowa, Louisiana, Massachusetts, Nevada, Ohio, South Carolina and Texas, it said.

-Initially slated to begin on Thursday, CVS bumped the start of its in-pharmacy vaccination effort to Friday at a limited number of locations in 11 states, with the company's scheduling system slated to open on CVS.com or the CVS Pharmacy app on Thursday.
+Initially slated to begin on February 11, CVS bumped the start of its in-pharmacy vaccination effort to the following day at a limited number of locations in 11 states, with the company booking appointments through its scheduling system on CVS.com or the CVS Pharmacy app.
 Those without online access can call (800) 746-4287.

-"Because active stores will change regularly based on vaccine supply, CVS Health will not provide a full list of participating locations," it said in an update on Monday.
+"Because active stores will change regularly based on vaccine supply, CVS Health will not provide a full list of participating locations," it said in an update early in the week.

 CVS' initial rollout will involve about 250,000 total doses to be given to eligible people in California, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey, New York, Rhode island, South Carolina, Texas and Virginia.
 Separately, CVS is using state allocations of the vaccine to offer in-store vaccinations to eligible populations in Indiana and Ohio.